 IAM provides different authentication methods for different account types.

 - User accounts are authenticated through valid credentials (username and password).
-Strong password with required complexity is enforced by security policy managed by OU administrators.
+Strong passwords with the required complexity is enforced by the security policy managed by the OU administrators.
 Multi-factor authentication is available as a configurable security option.

-- Service accounts use access keys (i.e. digital signatures) to be authenticated by EnOS.
+- Service accounts use access keys (i.e. digital signatures) for EnOS authentication.
 For more information, see Application Development Overview.

 - Devices and edges use X.509 certifications to establish the secure data communication tunnels with EnOS Cloud.
 For more information, see Best Practice for Securing Communications between Edge Gateways and EnOS IoT Hub with X.509 Certificates.